Magnetic Anisotropy in Spin-3/2 with Heavy Ligand in Honeycomb Mott Insulators: Application to CrI$_3$: Introduction

-While the $J$, $K$, and $\Gamma$ interactions are allowed by the symmetry, and found to be significant in the earlier derivations for lower-spins\cite{jk2009prl,rau2014prl,Peter2019HigherK}, they may not be applicable to S=3/2.
+While the Heisenberg, Kitaev, and $\Gamma$ interactions are allowed by the symmetry, and found to be significant in the earlier derivations for lower-spins\cite{jk2009prl,rau2014prl,Peter2019HigherK}, their strengths may not be significant in S=3/2 systems.
 Thus, a microscopic derivation of S=3/2 model is necessary to find the sources of the magnetic anisotropy.
-Here we derive a n.n. spin model for S=3/2 with three electrons in $t_{\rm 2g}$ orbitals at transition metal sites and strong SOC in $p$-orbitals of ligands.
-We take into account strong electron-electron interaction in multi-orbital systems including Hund\rq{}s coupling and effects of octahedra distortions present in $R{\bar 3}$ rhombohedral lattice.
-Contributions from $e_{\rm g}$ orbitals are also included.
-The minimal n.n. model includes $J$, $K$, $\Gamma$, another symmetric off-diagonal $\Gamma^\prime$\cite{rau2014trigonal}, and on-site Ising denoted as $A_c$ along c-axis.
+Here we derive a n.n. spin model for S=3/2 with three electrons in $t_{\rm 2g}$ orbitals of transition metal sites and strong SOC in $p$-orbitals of ligands.
+We take into account strong electron-electron interactions in multi-orbital systems including Hund\rq{}s coupling, and effects of trigonal distortions present in $R{\bar 3}$ rhombohedral lattice.
+Contributions from $e_{\rm g}$ orbitals are important as shown below.
+The minimal n.n. model includes $J$, $K$, $\Gamma$, another symmetric off-diagonal $\Gamma^\prime$\cite{rau2014trigonal}, and single-ion anisotropy $A_c$ along the $\hat{c}$-axis, denoted as the $J-K-\Gamma-\Gamma^\prime-A_c$ model.

 The rest of the paper is organized as follows.
-In Sec.\ref{sec:kanamoriTightBinding}, the on-site Kanamori interaction is reviewed, and tight binding Hamiltonian is derived.
-In Sec.\ref{sec:ideal}, we derive the spin model for ideal octahedra environment.
-In Sec.\ref{sec:maganiso} we analyze the effects of spin interactions on the FM moment direction.
-In Sec.\ref{sec:distortions}, we study the spin model for the distorted octahedra present in $R{\bar 3}$ rhombohedral lattice.
+In Sec.~\ref{sec:kanamoriTightBinding}, the on-site Kanamori interaction and tight binding Hamiltonian are presented.
+In Sec.~\ref{sec:ideal}, we derive the n.n. spin model consisting of Kitaev and Heisenberg interactions for ideal octahedra environment using standard perturbation theory.
+In Sec.~\ref{sec:distortions}, we study the spin model with trigonal distortion present in $R{\bar 3}$ rhombohedral lattice.
 This includes the distortion-induced hopping matrix elements and three additional spin interactions generated via combined effects of SOC and distortion.
-In Sec.\ref{sec:spingap} we discuss the origin of the spin gap, finite $T_c$, and spin wave spectrum within $JK\Gamma\Gamma^\prime A_c$ model including the second n.n.
-Dzyaloshinskii-Moriya (DM) interaction.
-Finally in Sec.\ref{sec:summary}, we summarize our results and compare with $J_{\rm eff}$=1/2 and S=1 spin models.
+In Sec.~\ref{sec:dft}, we apply the theory to CrI$_3$ and present the exchange interaction strengths using tight binding parameter sets obtained by density functional theory.
+The effects of the resulting magnetic anisotropy on the moment direction are found in Sec.~\ref{sec:maganiso}.
+In Sec.~\ref{sec:spingap} we discuss the origin of the spin gap, finite $T_c$, and spin wave spectrum within the $J-K-\Gamma-\Gamma^\prime-A_c$ model.
+The effects of the the second n.n.
+Dzyaloshinskii-Moriya (DM) interaction is also discussed.
+Finally in Sec.~\ref{sec:summary}, we summarize our results and compare with $J_{\rm eff}$=1/2 and S=1 spin models.
 The detailed calculations are presented in the Appendix.